Jameron/regulator/readme.md

     `composer update`

-**NOTE  Laravel 5.5+ users there is auto-discovery so you can ignore the next two steps.
+**NOTE  Laravel 5.5+ users there is auto-discovery so you can ignore steps 2 and 3

 2) Update your providers: